denisse-dev/irc-bouncer/README.md

 ## About:

-This repository creates a ZNC IRC Bouncer that uses Tor to connect to IRC networks like Freenode or OFTC.
+This repository creates a Hardened ZNC IRC Bouncer that uses Tor to connect to IRC networks like Freenode or OFTC.
-Much of the information used to automate the creation of the IRC bouncer was taken from the amazing Tom Busby's article [Setting Up a ZNC IRC Bouncer to Use Tor](https://tom.busby.ninja/setting-up-znc-IRC-bouncer-to-use-tor/).
+Some of the information used to automate the creation of the IRC bouncer was taken from the amazing Tom Busby's article [Setting Up a ZNC IRC Bouncer to Use Tor](https://tom.busby.ninja/setting-up-znc-IRC-bouncer-to-use-tor/).

 **ZNC**: [ZNC](https://wiki.znc.in/ZNC) is an advanced [IRC bouncer](http://en.wikipedia.org/wiki/BNC_%28software%29#IRC) that is left connected so an IRC client can disconnect/reconnect without losing the chat session.
 The configuration used in this repository allows multiple clients to connect to the ZNC server.